Givenchy, tower of French fashion and tailor to the stars, dies at 91

 After his phenomenal debut, Givenchy went to New York to capitalize on his popularity with Americans.
 It was there that he finally met the reclusive Balenciaga, and the two maintained a close friendship until the Spaniard’s death in 1972.

-Givenchy often told interviewers: “Balenciaga taught me everything I know.
+Givenchy often told interviewers:“Balenciaga taught me everything I know.
 He taught me to care for the details, that it was not necessary to sew on a button where it had no use, or to add a flower to make a dress beautiful ... no unnecessary detail.”

 Among his American customers were Jacqueline Kennedy, who wore one of his designs to President John F. Kennedy’s funeral in 1963, and movie goddess Grace Kelly, who became Princess of Monaco.